freedomofpress/.github/CODE_OF_CONDUCT.md

 The Community Team is made up of established members of the community who assist with resolving conflicts within the community.
-The members of the Community Teams for different Freedom of the Press Foundation projects are listed below.
+The members of the Community Team are listed below.

 You can contact the whole Community Team or members individually.